Amjad-H-Ali/Stock_Watchlist_React/README.md

 # FINVESTOR
 #### By Amjad Ali
 A Real Time Stock Watchlist for Investors.
+Users can search stocks using their ticker symbols, view real time quotes, and add stocks to their watchlist.

 ## Instructions